demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-radius-auth-profile-list

 ***
-List RADIUS authentication profiles. if an name is given, the command will return the information about the wanted RADIUS authentication profile.
+List RADIUS authentication profiles.
+If a name is given, the command will return the information about the specified RADIUS authentication profile.
 Mainly used in the configuration of IP policy.

 #### Base Command